carmensea/dotfiles/README.md

 VIM:
+:%s/SEARCH/REPLACE/gc - this finds and replaces while asking you per instance

+ctrl ]  = jumps to definition
+ctrl t = jumps back to where you wre ctrl ^ = lists where the method is defined

-:%s/SEARCH/REPLACE/gc - this finds and replaces while asking you per instance ds( = deletes outer parenthesis i = insert mode o = insert on new line
+ds( = deletes outer parenthesis i = insert mode o = insert on new line